Depression in Women

 There is no single cause of depression, and its origins often lie in a combination of biological, psychological, and environmental factors.
 For women, several key contributors can increase the risk of developing depression:

-Healing from addiction & mental health starts here.
+Healing from from mental health challenges starts here.

 How Depression Affects Women Differently

-Women often experience depression differently than men due to hormonal differences and social influences.
+Often, depression in women is experienced differently than men due to hormonal differences and social influences.
 Some unique characteristics include:

 Effective Therapies for Treating Depression in Women